 How Do Marigolds Keep Bugs Away?

 Research indicates that marigold plant roots produce toxic chemicals that kill root knot nematodes, as well as other harmful nematodes that feed on plant roots.
-When it comes to using marigolds for pest control, French marigolds have proven to be most effective.
+When it comes to using marigolds for pest control, French marigolds have proven to be the most effective.
 Plow the marigolds into the soil at the end of the growing season to provide even more control of nematodes.

 Although there is plenty of evidence to support the claim that marigolds help control nematodes, there is no scientific proof as of yet that marigolds control other garden pests.
 However, as noted above, many gardeners are convinced that using marigolds around plants is a very good gardening practice.
 Why?
-Apparently, it’s the pungent scent of marigolds that keep pests at bay.
+Apparently, it’s the pungent scent of marigolds that keeps pests at bay.

 Planting Marigolds for Pest Control

-Plant marigolds generously for control of pests around vegetables and ornamental plants.
+Plant marigolds generously for the control of pests around vegetables and ornamental plants.
 Arrange the marigolds any way you like.
 For example, plant marigolds around the perimeter of the garden, in rows between rows of vegetables, or in groupings.